Jeonse vs. Monthly Rent in 2026 — The Real Math Behind Which One Actually Wins

 - You're in a regional small city with a 5%+ conversion rate

-- You can deploy the lump sum into higher-yield investments
+- You can put the lump sum to work in higher-yield investments

-- Head of a non-homeowner household (other household members can claim if the head doesn't)
+- Head of a non-homeowner household (another household member may claim it if the head does not)

 - A residence within national housing size limits (85㎡ or less) or with an officially assessed value of 400 million KRW or less